vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 <img src="/assets/images/posts/learning-go/gophercises_jumping.gif" style="float:left" title="Gophercises.com">
 </div><br><br>

 Learning a new programming language is magic.
 Since it's such a rare experience, I want to document it.
-This post is about a ridiculous thing I have in the works, "Salad Fork!"
+If you are looking for useful software, stop reading.
+This post is about "Salad Fork!"

 <br><br>
 <a target="_blank" href="https://gophercises.com">gophercises.com</a><br>